+APPENDIX A (Template):

-APPENDIX A Template: Builders Code Complaint Form for Unacceptable Behaviour
+Builders Code Complaint Form for Unacceptable Behaviour

-Employers can provide workers with this form to report their complaint in writing or in person, and submit to the employer, immediate Supervisor, Superintendent, Foreperson, General Manager, Union Representative, or Human Resources.
+Employers can provide workers with this form to report their complaint in writing or in person, and submit to the employer, immediate supervisor, superintendent, foreperson, general manager, union representative, or Human Resources.
 Employers might also use other reporting procedures.
-Additional resources are available at www.worksafebc.com/bullying/ in BC, or at https://www.morksafebc.com/bullying/ in https://www.worksafebc.com/bullying/ in www.worksafebc.com/bullying/ in https://www.worksafebc.com/bullying/ in
+Additional resources are available at worksafebc.com/bullying.